-At December 31, 2015, \$500,089,682 was held in the Trust Account for the purposes of consummating an initial business combination.
+At December 31, 2016 and 2015 respectively, \$501,340,910 and \$500,089,682 was held in the Trust Account for the purposes of consummating an initial business combination.
 If we complete an initial business combination within 24 months after the Closing Date, funds in the Trust Account will be used to pay for the business combination, redemptions of Class A ordinary shares, if any, the deferred underwriting compensation of \$19,500,000 and accrued expenses related to the business combination.
 Any funds remaining will be made available to us to provide working capital to finance our operations.

-We have not engaged in any hedging activities since our Inception.
+We have not engaged in any hedging activities for the year ended December 31, 2016.
 We do not expect to engage in any hedging activities with respect to the market risk to which we are exposed.